BV-BRC/BV-BRC-Docs/docroot/webinar/index.rst

 Ticks and Tick-Borne Pathogens
 ------------------------------
 **March 8 - June 14, 2022**.
 This webinar series, created in collaboration with our sister BRC, VEuPathDB, is geared towards researchers working on ticks and the bacterial, viral or eukaryotic pathogens they transmit.
-The webinars focus on highlighting data and bioinformatic tools provided by BV-BRC and VEuPathDB. `(Click here to see the original webinar announcement and schedule) <https://veupathdb.org/veupathdb/app/static-content/tickwebinars.html>`_.
+The webinars focus on highlighting data and bioinformatic tools provided by BV-BRC and VEuPathDB.
+(Click `here <https://veupathdb.org/veupathdb/app/static-content/tickwebinars.html>`_ to see the original webinar announcement and schedule).

 * `Ticks: How to analyze omics and field population data sets in VectorBase <https://youtu.be/93Ci3UJ-yAU>`_ (VEuPathDB)
 * `Analyzing Bunyavirales viruses in ticks using BV-BRC <https://youtu.be/9IVaY5d6qdA>`_ (BV-BRC)